Washington & Jefferson College: History since unification

 Baker's successor, Ralph Cooper Hutchison, was much more popular with the student body.
 In an effort to strengthen the college's science department, Hutchison extended and expanded the southern portion of the campus, adding the Lazear Chemistry Hall and purchasing McIlvane Hall.
 When World War II broke out, the campus was opened to the Army Administration School, where hundreds of soldiers received their "training in classifications."
 Hutchison resigned in 1945 to take the presidency of his alma mater, Lafayette College.
 James Herbert Case, Jr., who was president from 1946 to 1950, constructed several new dormitories to handle the influx of veterans under the G.I.
 Bill.
 In 1950, Boyd Crumrine Patterson assumed the presidency and oversaw curriculum revisions and the construction of a number of buildings, including the Henry Memorial Center, 10 Greek housing units in the center of campus, the U. Grant Miller Library, the Student Center, the Commons, and two new dormitories.
 His fundraising abilities grew the college's endowment expanded from $2.3 million to nearly $11 million.
 Patterson retired in 1970, the same year that the trustees authorized the admission of women as undergraduate students.
 Howard J. Burnett took office as president that year and hired the college's first female faculty members and the first female dean.
 The college also adopted a new academic calendar to include intersession and expanded its academic programs to include the Entrepreneurial Studies Program, the Freshman Forum, and several cooperative international education programs.
 Student enrollment grew from 830 in 1970 to 1,100 in 1998.
 Burnett retired as president in 1998.

 Under Burnett's successor, Brian C. Mitchell, who served as president from 1998 to 2004, the college experienced a growth in construction and an effort to improve relations with the neighboring communities.
 In 2004, Tori Haring-Smith became the first woman to serve as president of Washington & Jefferson, undertaking an effort to improve the science curriculum and to construct the Swanson Science Center.
 After 13 years of service, Haring-Smith retired from her position on June 30, 2017.
 John C. Knapp was named Haring-Smith's successor on April 21, 2017, and became the college's 13th president on August 1, 2017.
+On February 27, 2024, the college announced the selection of Elizabeth MacLeod Walls as the 14th president.
+MacLeod Walls and began her tenure on June 30, 2024.